StringEpsilon/fbJson/README.md

 ## Stability

-Current stable is 0.11 All examples compile and work as intended with fbc version 1.05, 64bit.
+Current stable is 0.13.
+Tested with fbc 1.05

 I still work on the internals of jsonItem quite a bit.
 I do not recommend using unlabeled commits.
 The API however should not change dramatically.